mike-mendoza/py_banshee/README.md

 These codes are an update of the original version supporting SoftwareX paper: https://doi.org/10.1016/j.softx.2020.100588

 The packages allows for quantifying the BN, validating the underlying assumptions of the model, visualizing the network and its corresponding rank correlation matrix, sampling and finally making inference with a BN based on existing or new evidence.
+BANSHEE Matlab v1.3 and Py_BANSHEE have the same features.

 # Py_BANSHEE